PrimeTimeTran/rn-Zalo/README.md

 ### Learning Objectives ✍️📚📝

 1. Learn how to create multiple screens.
     - Recognize any meaningful app has content hidden in different parts of the app; and that users need a way to **get to** that content.

 2. Learn how to use [React Navigation](https://reactnavigation.org/).
     - Recognize this is a library we get with Expo which has the responsibility of handling navigation.
 3. Learn how to customize the default navigator of Expo.

-   - Recognize the default navigator is a boilerplate setup which we can build off of.
+    - Recognize the default n`avigator is a boilerplate setup which we can build off of.

 4. Learn how to use the `navigation` prop provided by React Navigation to our screen components.
    - Recognize it's an object with a lot of useful keys.

-> **Tip** 💡:
+> **Tip** 💡: Screens give us a way to provide a lot of content to our users for their consumption whether it's for work or play.
+Structuring the screens in a meaningful and easily understood way is called [information architecture](https://en.wikipedia.org/wiki/Information_architecture).

 ### **Milestone 1 🛣🏃 Setup initial screens**